rzvdaniel/circit-weatherapi/README.md

 Angular 17.3.0, Typescript, Material Design

 ### Configure
-Not configuration needed in Development.
-The website is already ready to connect to the Api in evelopment mode.
+Not configuration needed in Development, the website is already ready to connect to the Api (in development mode).

 ### Build
 Run ``npm start`` into the root website folder at https://github.com/rzvdaniel/circit-weatherapi/tree/main/src/Circit.Weather.Web